Safeguarding personal information

 - Assess risks in network and software design.

-- Assess risks in information processing, transmission
+- Assess risks in information processing,

-- Detect, prevent and respond to attacks
+- Detect, prevent, and respond to attacks

-- Regularly test and monitor the effectiveness of key
+- Regularly test and monitor the effectiveness

-controls, systems and procedures.
+of key controls, systems, and procedures.

 - Physical safeguards

 - Assess risks of information storage and

-- Detect, prevent and respond to intrusions.
+- Detect, prevent, and respond to intrusions.

-- Protect against unauthorized access to or use of personal
+- Protect against unauthorized access to or

 transportation, and destruction or disposal of the information.

-- Dispose of personal information after it is no longer
+- Dispose of personal information after it

 or modifying a physical record and by destroying electronic

-media so that the information cannot be
+media so that the information cannot be read or reconstructed.

-employees in manufacturing business or 50 or less employees in other types of business,
+employees in manufacturing business or 50 or fewer employees in

-if its information security and disposal
+if its information security and disposal program contains the administrative,

-information it collects including personnel records.
+it collects including personnel records.

-The Federal Trade Commission has additional information in
+The Federal Trade Commission has more information

-assessing risk and safeguarding sensitive data:
+in assessing risk and safeguarding sensitive data: